ergochat/ergo/docs/MANUAL.md

 The location you serve your gamja static files at can be adjusted at will, however the reverse proxy to the WebIRC listener needs to be served at `/socket`.

 By default the fields upon browsing to your gamja instance are empty.
-You can set default values by creating a config.json in your gamja root:
+You can set default values by creating a `config.json` file in your gamja root:

 ```
 	{